Happy Sunday, friends! This Coffee Talk is coming to you later than usual, but I hated to skip another week, so I figured it’s better late than never.

 We’ve had a pretty slow weekend, otherwise.
 Last night, we had a low-key get-together with friends, and that was fun.

-Becca had a little get-together of her own on Friday night with a few of her good friends, and Caroline has been baking up a storm — always a nice treat!
+R had a little get-together of her own on Friday night with a few of her good friends, and C has been baking up a storm — always a nice treat!

 I hope you’re enjoying your weekend and soaking up all the family time and holiday fun there is to offer.